 This goes far beyond solutions that facilitate finding, collaborative editing and sharing of documents.
 The limitation of those applications is that the information in a document remains fixed.
 With Laces you turn the content in documents (document based) into structured information (model based) and therefore suitable to be used in applications.

-Achieve huge time savings, save money and avoid frustration in managing and using information in documents.
+Achieve huge time savings, save money and reduce frustration in managing and using information in documents.

 Natural Language Processing (NLP)